earthly/earthly/docs/guides/udc.md

 1. Any local `COPY` opperation will use the directory where the calling Earthfile exists, as the source.
 2. Any files, directories and dependencies created by a previous step of the caller are available to the UDC to operate on; and any file changes resulting from executing the UDC commands are passed back to the caller as part of the build environment.

-Thus, when importing and reusing UDCs across a complex build, it is much like reusing libraries in a regular programming language.
+Thus, when importing and reusing UDCs across a complex build, it is very much like reusing libraries in a regular programming language.

 ## Usage

-UDCs are defined very much like regular targets, with a couple of exceptions: the name is in all-uppercase, snake-case and the recipe must start with `COMMAND`.
+UDCs are defined similarly to regular targets, with a couple of exceptions: the name is in all-uppercase, snake-case and the recipe must start with `COMMAND`.
 For example:

 ```Dockerfile
 MY_COPY: